Tetracycline aptamer

 Structure ligand

-Tetracycline is a broad spectrum polyketide antibiotic produced by the Streptomyces genus of Actinobacteria.
-It exerts a bacteriostatic effect on bacteria by binding reversible to the bacterial 30S ribosomal subunit and blocking incoming aminoacyl tRNA from binding to the ribosome acceptor site.
-It also binds to some extent to the bacterial 50S ribosomal subunit and may alter the cytoplasmic membrane causing intracellular components to leak from bacterial cells.
-The FDA withdrew its approval for the use of all liquid oral drug products formulated for pediatric use containing tetracycline in a concentration greater than 25 mg/ml.2 Other formulations of tetracycline continue to be used.-----From drugBank
+Tetracycline is a broad-spectrum polyketide antibiotic produced by the Streptomyces genus of Actinobacteria.
+It exerts a bacteriostatic effect on bacteria by reversibly binding to the bacterial 30S ribosomal subunit and blocking incoming aminoacyl tRNA from binding to the ribosome acceptor site.
+It also binds to some extent to the bacterial 50S ribosomal subunit and may alter the cytoplasmic membrane, causing intracellular components to leak from bacterial cells.-----From Drugbank

 drawing drawing

-We screened the compounds with great similarity to tetracycline by using the ZINC database and showed some of the compounds' structure diagrams.
-For some CAS numbers not available,we will supplement them with Pubchem CID.
+We screened compounds with a high degree of similarity to tetracycline using the ZINC database and presented some of the compounds' structural diagrams.
+For certain CAS numbers that were not available, we will augment them with PubChem CIDs.

 ZINC100303073 Tetracycline ,(S) 65517-29-5 54685515 drawing